 In addition to the NoC, there are other types of fabric that play a key role in the SoC system design.
 Peripheral interconnects, for example, are much more gate-efficient when connecting low-performance cores.
 Complex SoCs also have subsystems that require very high-speed low-latency connections.
 These interfaces are better suited for parallel connections (i.e. no packetization or serialization).
 These other fabric types can combine with the NoC to give the SoC designer a complete ‘toolbox’ of choices to ensure the most optimal network topology structure.

 What about the rest of the network?
 In addition to the NoC, there are other key components needed that are independent of the fabric choice.
 One major component is the network interface to the IP cores in the system.
 These interface blocks are critical because they isolate the cores from the network, do the protocol conversion, bit conversion and work with the fabric on advanced services such as QoS, security, error management and power management.
 Isolating cores from the network is valuable because it facilitates IP core reuse, and allows modifications to the SoC without affecting the rest of the chip.
 This provides scalability from one SoC design to the next.

 Ultimately, what the SoC designer needs is a complete solution for their on-chip communications network.
 This solution must contain all the necessary on-chip network IP components, verification IP, support for back-end layout and timing closure.
 They need choices for their fabric topology that will provide the best system performance at the most efficient gate count.
 The solution must also include design tools that provide system capture and performance analysis so that the network can be optimized.
 Clearly, a NoC is an important of part this solution, especially when coupled with all the other network IP components.
 And that’s the straight talk on NoCs.

-–Frank Ferro is director of product marketing at Sonics.
+–Frank Ferro is Director of Marketing at Sonics.